serieseight/enable-buttons/README.md

 ### className

-The class name that Enable Buttons uses to locate links.
+The class name that Enable Buttons uses to locate sections.
 Defaults to `js-enable-buttons`.

 ```js